Saturday, November 26, 2016

 Also, Shudra kings were not unknown to Manusmriti as verse 4.61 proclaims that “ Let him not dwell in a country where the rulers are Sudras, nor in one which is surrounded by unrighteous men, nor in one which has become subject to heretics, nor in one swarming with men of the lowest castes.”

-This only does mean that even during the time of Manusmriti, there were numerous Shudra Kings and some Vedic Brahmins those performed sacrifices for them.
+This only means that even during the time of Manusmriti, there were numerous Shudra Kings and some Vedic Brahmins who performed sacrifices for them.

-However, we have to discuss in more detail as Dr. Ambedkar’s premise of the whole theory depends on this sole incident mentioned in Shantiparva.
+However, we have to discuss in more detail, as Dr. Ambedkar’s premise of the whole theory depends on this sole incident mentioned in the Shantiparva.

-This is mainly because Dr. Ambedkar has connected identity of Paijavana with a Rig Vedic The- battle- of- Ten Kings fame king Sudasa who happened to be the son of Pijavana, hence also was called Paijavana.
-According to Dr. Ambedkar Shudra Paijavana of Mahabharata and King Sudas, who also was known as Paijavana, are one and the same, hence Shudras were Kshatriyas.
+This is mainly because Dr. Ambedkar has connected the identity of Paijavana with the Rig Vedic The- battle of- Ten Kings fame king Sudasa who happened to be the son of Pijavana, hence also was called Paijavana.
+According to Dr. Ambedkar, Shudra Paijavana of the Mahabharata and King Sudas, who was also known as Paijavana, are one and the same, hence, Shudras were Kshatriyas.

-Superficially logic may sound very convincing, but then we have to look into the matter more seriously.
-First of all, Mahabharata nowhere mentions the famous battle of the ten kings in the entire bulk in which Sudasa had emerged as the celebrated hero after defeating the Puru and other tribes.
-This has surprised many scholars that why most illustrious war finds no mention whatsoever in Mahabharata where most of the ancient stories are enumerated?
+Superficially, logic may sound very convincing, but then we have to look into the matter more seriously.
+First of all, the Mahabharata nowhere mentions the famous battle of the ten kings in the entire bulk in which Sudasa had emerged as the celebrated hero after defeating the Puru and other tribes.
+This has surprised many scholars as to why the most illustrious war finds no mention whatsoever in the Mahabharata, where most of the ancient stories are enumerated.

-Dr. Ambedkar too asserts that Bharata tribe of Rig Veda and Doushyanti Bharat of Mahabharata are distinct entities. (page 141)
+Dr. Ambedkar, too, asserts that the Bharata tribe of the Rig Veda and Doushyanti Bharat of the Mahabharata are distinct entities. (page 141)

 Considering this, the Bharata/Puru lineage of Mahabharata would seem to be rather fictitious, fabricated unless the Kurus borrowed the Rig Vedic names right from personal names such as Nahusha, Yayati (composers of some Rig Vedic verses) to tribal names like Puru, Anu, and Druhyu etc. or the names were, too, common to have been used by all other societies including the Vedics and others in different original forms.

-We have seen earlier that Manusmriti knows there were Shudra rulers and the Brahmins those performed sacrifices for Shudras.
+We have seen earlier that the Manusmriti knows there were Shudra rulers and the Brahmins who performed sacrifices for Shudras.
 Hence, the Mahabharata, which came to the final form only after 3rd century, finding mention of one Shudra Paijavana, for whom a sacrifice was performed, doesn’t come as a surprise.
-This Paijavana need not to be a part of Indo-Aryan (or Vedic) community.
-Even if he was a Shudra, either king or a wealthy person, from non-Vedic community, could have performed sacrifice if he had desired to do so.
-Because some Vedic Brahmins used to do so in exchange of the heavy donations even if they were despised by their own brethren.
-Paijavana of Mahabharata too donated handsomely to the Brahmins.
+This Paijavana need not to be a part of the Indo-Aryan (or Vedic) community.
+Even if he was a Shudra, either a king or a wealthy person from non-Vedic communities, could have performed a sacrifice if he had desired to do so.
+Because some Vedic Brahmins used to do so in exchange of the heavy donations, even if they were despised by their own brethren.
+Paijavana of the Mahabharata, too, donated handsomely to the Brahmins.

-So, Paijavana of Mahabharata and Paijavana Sudasa of Rigveda are distinctly different personalities.
-We have more proofs to make this point.
+So, Paijavana of the Mahabharata and Paijavana Sudasa of the Rigveda are distinctly different personalities.
+We have more proof to make this point.

-Dr. Ambedkar mentions a Rig Vedic feud that involves rivalry between his two priests, Vashishtha and Vishvamitra.
+Dr. Ambedkar mentions a Rig Vedic feud that involves a rivalry between his two priests, Vashishtha and Vishvamitra.
 It is assumed by the scholars as well that the rivalry between seer Vishwamitra and Vasishtha was the major cause behind the battle of ten kings.
 It is believed that Sudasa removed Vishwamitra from the post of chief priest.
 Hence, an anguished Vishwamitra left Sudasa to gather forces against him.
-However, to our surprise, we do not find any support to this assumption in Rig Veda as there is no mention of such event taking place.
-In all probabilities, the war was fought over religious issues as Rig Veda describes enemy, including the Purus, as ‘ayajju’, non-sacrificers or over the political supremacy issue.
-Hence there arises no reason why Brahmins would have treated him (Sudasa) a “Shudra” by denying Upanayana to him or his successors to proclaim them Shudras.
+However, to our surprise, we do not find any support for this assumption in the Rig Veda, as there is no mention of such an event taking place.
+In all probability, the war was fought over religious issues as the Rig Veda describes the enemy, including the Purus, as ‘ayajju’, non-sacrificers, or over the political supremacy issue.
+Hence, there is no reason why Brahmins would have treated him (Sudasa) as a “Shudra” by denying Upanayana to him or his successors to proclaim them Shudras.
 And Mahabharata mentions Paijavana, to whom Dr. Ambedkar identifies with Sudasa, as a Shudra.
-However, there appears no feud in the Vedic literature that would indicate rivalry between two classes, i.e. Brahmin and Kshatriyas.
-Rather the stories concerning to such rivalries emerge in late Brahmana period.
+However, there appears no feud in the Vedic literature that would indicate rivalry between two classes, i.e., Brahmin and Kshatriyas.
+Rather, the stories concerning such rivalries emerge in the late Brahmana period.

-Hence, considering Shudra class as a part of the Indo-Aryan community may not help us.
-Paijavana of Mahabharata can be anyone with the identical name the way Puru, Anu, Druhyu etc. appears in Mahabharata as personal names, which in fact are the names of the tribes, not individuals, in the Rigveda.
-Hence, comparing either genealogy with other does not yield any satisfactory result.
+Hence, considering the Shudra class as a part of the Indo-Aryan community may not help us.
+Paijavana of the Mahabharata can be anyone with the identical name, the way Puru, Anu, Druhyu, etc. appear in the Mahabharata as personal names, which in fact are the names of the tribes, not individuals, in the Rigveda.
+Hence, comparing either genealogy with the other does not yield any satisfactory result.
 Shudras couldn’t have been part of the Indo-Aryan club and their religion.
-The only fact, the way Dr. Ambedkar puts forth, that there were two types of the Shudras, one being the Shudras for whom the code was intended and enforced and the other was completely outside of Vedic religious periphery, enjoying their own faiths, kingdoms and wealth.
+The only fact, the way Dr. Ambedkar puts forth, is that there were two types of the Shudras, one being the Shudras for whom the code was intended and enforced, and the other being completely outside of the Vedic religious periphery, enjoying their own faiths, kingdoms, and wealth.
+In fact, the Shudra was a tribe residing across the Sindhu River.
+There were hundreds of tribes dwelling in India when Vedic Aryans arrived in the subcontinent in the north-west region.
+They mentioned Shudras only because this was the first tribe they had come across, thinking that the whole land is occupied by this tribe.

-The Shudra Varna does not appear anywhere in Rig Veda, except Purushsukta, only because Vedic Aryans had not come across this set of the people.
+The Shudra Varna does not appear anywhere in the Rig Veda, except in Purushsukta, only because Vedic Aryans had not come across this set of people.
 Shudras were foreigners and unknown to them.
-It was never part of their Indo-Aryan or Vedic society hence it constituted of only three varnas.
+It was never part of their Indo-Aryan or Vedic society, hence it consisted of only three varnas.
 Dr. Ambedkar has deliberated on this issue in his book and has concluded in support of his theory that the two specific verses from Purushasukta is a forgery that sanctified Chaturvarnya.
-In his opinion, there were only three Varnas in that period and Shudras belonged to Kshatriya Varna. (page151-52).
+In his opinion, there were only three Varnas in that period, and Shudras belonged to the Kshatriya Varna. (page 151- 52).

-We all are aware of the Vedic designs of falsities and recklessly fabricating anything by interpolating to which they call sacred books.
-It is clear that the Purushsukta is a later interpolation.
-Not only this but Purushasukta too is not composed at once but there are seemingly different layers, fabrication of different times.
+We are all aware of the Vedic designs of falsities and recklessly fabricating anything by interpolating into what they call sacred books.
+The Purusha Sukta is a later interpolation.
+Not only this, but Purushasukta too is not composed at once, but there are seemingly different layers, fabrication of different times.

-But this is not enough to prove that the Shudras were Kshatriyas of Indo-Aryan community.
-As stated earlier, the Vedics had not come across this new set of the people while delving in their own geography.
-The known people, whether friends or foes, find mention throughout Rig Veda except for the Shudras.
+But this is not enough to prove that the Shudras were Kshatriyas of the Indo-Aryan community.
+As stated earlier, the Vedics had not come across this new set of people while delving into their own geography.
+The known people, whether as friends or as foes, find mention throughout the Rig Veda except for the Shudras.
 This term finds no satisfactory etymology too in any language.
 It has no certain meaning.
-Why were Indo-Aryans forced to invent a term to name so-called degraded Kshatriyas which has no meaning?
-And how could such people, those enjoyed the high status of Kshatriya accepted such a degradation without wielding weapons?
+Why were Indo-Aryans forced to invent a term to name so-called degraded Kshatriyas, which has no meaning?
+And how could such people, who enjoyed the high status of Kshatriya, accept such a degradation without wielding weapons?

-Vedic religion came to India, not through the invasion.
-It came by missionary sort of work by the refugees.
-They came across the new people named Shudra or Shudra is a corrupt form of an original name of the people.
-“Sodrai” mentioned by Alexanders historians too is a corrupt Greek form of the name of a tribe that inhabited North-West India.
-Interestingly the term Shudra finds no etymology in any language.
-This wouldn't be possible if Shudra community belonged to the Indio-Aryan Society.
+Vedic religion came to India, not through an invasion.
+It came by a missionary sort of work by the handful of refugees.
+They came across the new people named Shudra or Shudra is a corrupt form of the original name of the people.
+“Sodrai,” mentioned by Alexander's historians, too, is a corrupt Greek form of the name of a tribe that inhabited North-West India.
+Interestingly, the term Shudra finds no etymology in any language.
+This wouldn't be possible if the Shudra community belonged to the Indio-Aryan Society.
 Also, Dr. Ambedkar is very much aware of the Shudra tribe of northwest India, still he trusts that the Shudra were the Kshatriyas.
 The fact is, the Vedic refugees, too, first might have come across this Shudra tribe first and this name stuck to all the people residing in India, the same way as Hindustan name for the entire country was first used only for the people living in Indus valley that later was applied to the whole subcontinent.
 I have discussed more on this issue here.

-Hence, Dr. Ambedkar’s theory gives us a foresight but does not satisfactorily solves the problem of the Shudras.
-Indeed it raises more questions.
+Hence, Dr. Ambedkar’s theory gives us a foresight but does not satisfactorily solve the problem of the Shudras.
+Indeed, it raises more questions.

 The fact remains that Kshatriya Varna has no Rig Vedic sanction.
-It places Rajanya in the second order, without mentioning Kshatriyas, though the term Kshatriya appears at the least 9 times in the Rig Veda.
+It places Rajanya in the second order, without mentioning Kshatriyas, though the term Kshatriya appears at least 9 times in the Rig Veda.
 Rajanya was removed in the later course and was replaced with Kshatriya, but the term Shudra did not vanish.
-Had Shudras being Kshatriyas and the Kshatriyas were degraded in the later course, Kshatriyas wouldn’t find any place in the Vedic social order.
-In fact, this change, Rajanya being replaced with Kshatriya suggests more dramatic occurrences in the history of Vedic people on which we will discuss in next chapter.
+Had Shudras been Kshatriyas and the Kshatriyas were degraded in the later course, Kshatriyas wouldn’t find any place in the Vedic social order.
+In fact, this change, Rajanya being replaced with Kshatriya, suggests more dramatic occurrences in the history of Vedic people.